 He said, “My God, son, why didn’t you say something before now?”

 I told him I would have, but his nurse was always with him, and I was too embarrassed to say anything in front of her.

 It was almost a month before I was released from the hospital.
 By then, new orders had been issued that would send me to Panama.
 I remained there until the end of my tour of duty and was given an honorable discharge.
 I later served in Korea during the Korean War, but that’s another story.

 Much to my family’s relief, my three brothers and I all returned home safely at the end of World War II.”

-My dad was not able to have children, so he adopted five.
+My dad was not able to have children due to his medical emergency, so he adopted my four siblings and me.
 His misfortune was my blessing.
 He passed away on October 28, 2010, my birthday.
 The following were his life principles.
 I like to revisit them every year and thought maybe you would like to as well.

 - Don’t cuss (unless you smash your thumb with a hammer, then it’s okay).

 - Respect your parents.